bttmly/bart/README.md

 A small Node wrapper around the [BART XML API](http://api.bart.gov/docs/overview/index.aspx).

-## Why isn't this on `npm`?

-Because the shape of responses is going to change.
-Specifically, nested responses are going to be flattened for a more ergonomic API.
-This will be resolved soon and published to `npm` at that point.

-## API
+## Installation & Usage
-Supports the following methods, which map directly to the BART API endpoints:

 ```
-var Bart = require("bart-api") // npm name to be determined...
+var Bart = require("bay-area-rapid-trasit") // "bart" was taken
 var client = new Bart(/* api key */) // new optional
 ```

 Alternately, you can call methods directly on the `Bart` object if you provide the API key as `key` in params.
 Each method takes an object of params as the first argument and an optional callback as the second.
 If no callback is provided, a promise is returned.

+Supports the following methods, which map directly to the BART API endpoints:

 - `advisories`
 - `trainCount`